marbl/canu/documentation/source/faq.rst

            chromosome (and probably some reads from other chromosomes).
 When assembling, overlaps well outside the observed error rate distribution are discarded.

+    For metagenomes:

+        The basic idea is to use all data for assembly rather than just the longest as default.
+The parameters we've used recently are:

+          ``corOutCoverage=10000 corMhapSensitivity=high corMinCoverage=0 redMemory=32 oeaMemory=32 batMemory=200``

     For low coverage:

      - For less than 30X coverage, increase the alllowed difference in overlaps by a few percent (from 4.5% to 8.5%